NathanACO/metaJAM/README.md

 - Addition of leeHom as an alternative choice to fastp
 - Addition of parameters to define in fastp, sga, prinseq and bamdam
 - Different features to chose to concatenate diverse plant database or run specific databases iteratively
+- Extra pipeline to mask databases will be added in the future

 ## How to launch it:
 sbatch -x Run_pipeline_metage.sh config_pipeline_metage.sh\